 Bear in mind, though, that this is not a court of law.
 Long speeches from legal advisers are seldom helpful, and it is not normally necessary to bring experts.
 Mediations work best when all concerned can get to the facts and contentions as speedily as possible, and then make progress with reaching an acceptable solution.

 It is essential that the decision maker attends, or at least is contactable – an insurance claims manager, for example.
-The mediator will ask you to declare at the outset that you have authority to settle the case, so any variation to unfettered authority must be settled beforehand.
+The mediator will ask you to declare at the outset that you have authority to settle the case, so any variation to unlimited authority must be settled beforehand.

 Mediation can be arranged promptly; usually within two or three weeks, depending on the parties’ other commitments, but sometimes within hours.

-The mediation itself seldom takes more than a day, and it is said that if a mediation is booked for three days, the serious talking starts only on the last afternoon.
+The mediation itself seldom takes more than a day, and it is said that if mediation is booked for three days, the serious talking starts only on the last afternoon.

 They are, but only as mediators.
 Mediation training is lengthy and arduous, but it consists almost entirely of learning to listen and to empathize with the parties’ problems.